Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Introduction

 where

 \end{theorem}

 Our interest in characters is based on the following fact.

 \begin{proposition} Every extreme normalized character $\chi$ of $U(\infty)$ is a uniform limit of extreme characters of $U(N)$.
-In other words, for every $\chi$ there exists a sequence $\lambda(N)\in\mathbb{GT}_N$ such that for every $k$
+In other words, for every $\chi$ there exists a sequence $\lambda(N)\in\mathbb{GT}_N$ such that for every $k$,

-uniformly on the torus $(S_1)^k$, where $S_1 =\{u\in\mathbb C: \; |u|=1\}$. \end{proposition} In the context of representation theory of $U(\infty)$ this statement was first observed by Kerov and Vershik \cite{VK}.
-However, this is just a particular case of a very general convex analysis theorem which was reproved many times in various contexts (see e.g.\ \cite{V_ergodic}, \cite{OkOlsh}, \cite{DF-boundary}).
+uniformly on the torus $(S_1)^k$, where $S_1 =\{u\in\mathbb C\dvtx |u|=1\}$. \end{proposition} In the context of representation theory of $U(\infty)$, this statement was first observed by Vershik and Kerov \cite{VK}.
+However, this is just a particular case of a very general convex analysis theorem which was reproved many times in various contexts; see, for example, \cite{V_ergodic,OkOlsh,DF-boundary}.

 The above proposition raises the question which sequences of characters of $U(N)$ approximate characters of $U(\infty)$.
-Solution to this problem was given by Kerov and Vershik \cite{VK}.
+Solution to this problem was given by Vershik and Kerov \cite{VK}.

 Let $\mu$ be a Young diagram with row lengths $\mu_i$, column lengths $\mu'_i$ and whose length of main diagonal is $d$.
-Introduce \emph{modified Frobenius coordinates}:
+Introduce \emph{modified Frobenius coordinates}

 Note that $\sum_{i=1}^d p_i +q_i = |\mu|$.